Welcome to today's edition of the Rush 24-7 podcast.

 No way, Roger.

-Well, listen well, but listen, listen, listen.
+Well, but listen, listen, listen.

-Most of those and we're in those right now, the World Trade Organization and all of that.
+Most of those, and we're in those right now, the World Trade Organization and all of that.

-Uh we're in all that right now.
+We're in all that right now.

 I mean, that's nothing new.